jrmoulton/cross-comp/README.md

 then press the reset button on the device

 # Usage

+Make sure to add your FreeRTOSConfig.h file to the `include` folder.

 The build.zig file defines where includes go (.h files) and where the source files (.c files) go.
 By default source files go in the `src` folder and header files go in the `include` folder.